 What is the Access Foundation Programme?

-The Access Foundation Programme is a one year full-time preparation for higher education programmes at DIT.
-The programme prepares students personally and academically to pursue undergraduate programmes at DIT.
-It is a multi-disciplinary programme preparing students for entry into programmes in Science, Engineering, Business and Applied Arts.
-Students who have successfully completed the programme are guaranteed an offer of one of their DIT CAO undergraduate course choices.
+The Access Foundation Programme is a one year full-time preparation for higher education programme at TU Dublin City Campus.
+The programme prepares students personally and academically to pursue undergraduate programmes at TU Dublin City Campus.
+It is a multi-disciplinary programme preparing students for entry into undergraduate programmes in Science & Health, Engineering & Built Environment, Business and Arts & Tourism.
+Students who successfully complete the programme will be offered a place on an appropriate undergraduate course at TU Dublin.
+We will offer guidance and support during the year to help students to identify suitable undergraduate options at TU Dublin

 Learning Outcome/What Will I Study?

-Students take 6 compulsory modules (subjects) and four option modules (2 each semester) from a menu of modules in areas such as science, engineering, business, social science, art and computing.
-Through participation students will develop the skills necessary to undertake an undergraduate qualification at DIT.
-They will become familiar with subject areas across the various Colleges within DIT and learn how to research and write academic work, improve their communication and information technology skills.
+Students take six compulsory modules (subjects) and four optional modules (2 each semester) from a menu of modules in areas such as science, engineering, business, social science, art and computing.
+Through participation students will develop the skills necessary to undertake an undergraduate qualification at TU Dublin.
+They will become familiar with subject areas across the various colleges within TU Dublin and learn how to research and write academic work, improve their communication and information technology skills.

 Semester One & Semester Two